invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

         `invokeai\invokeai.init`.
 It contains a variety of examples that you can follow to add and modify launch options.

-!!! warning "The `invokeai` directory contains the `invoke` application, its configuration files, the model weight files, and outputs of image generation.
+!!! warning "The `invokeai` directory contains the `invokeai` application, its configuration files, the model weight files, and outputs of image generation.
 Once InvokeAI is installed, do not move or remove this directory."